Donald Trump Allegedly Called QAnon Rep. Marjorie Taylor Greene To Offer His ‘Support’

 Though many QAnon supporters have been implicated in the Capitol Hill riots, Greene was sure to condemn the violence that rocked Washington earlier this month.
 However, she also tweeted her frustration that there was not a similar level of outcry for “people who were left to endure the Democrat riots” over the summer.

-The alleged phone-call marks the second time that the former commander-in-chief has waded into the public sphere since his departure from the Oval Office.
+The alleged phone call marks the second time that the former commander in chief has waded into the public sphere since his departure from the Oval Office.
 As was previously reported by The Inquisitr, he released his first statement late last week.